robwells21032/Broker-Research/Strictly_Financials_Presentation.md

 ![](images%20-%20storage/Barred%20Brokers.jpeg)

 > Check the **Refine Results Tab** on the main screen of BrokerCheck.
 > This leads to additional search options.
-Here, we are searching for all barred brokers who worked at some point for Wells Fargo Securities.
+Here, we are searching for all barred brokers who worked at some point for Wells Fargo Securities, CRD \#126292.

 ### Barred Brokers